QuantEcon/lecture-python-intro/in-work/networks.md

 * transport networks and
 * social networks

-For example, social networks affect trends in market sentiment and consumer decisions.
+Social networks affect trends in market sentiment and consumer decisions.

 The structure of financial networks helps to determine relative fragility of the financial system.

 The structure of production networks affects trade, innovation and the propagation of local shocks.

-Let's look at some examples in more depth.
+To better understand such networks, let's look at some examples in more depth.

 ### Example: Aircraft Exports